thobach/MagicMirror2/README.md

 * RunningMedian library, taken from https://github.com/RobTillaart/Arduino/tree/master/libraries/RunningMedian
 * DistanceSensor library for GP2Y0A21YK, taken from https://github.com/jeroendoggen/Arduino-distance-sensor-library/tree/master/DistanceSensor
 * SparkFun_APDS9960 library for APDS-9960 gesture sensor, taken from https://github.com/sparkfun/APDS-9960_RGB_and_Gesture_Sensor

+## IRSensor Node.js App on Raspberry Pi 3
+Communication between Raspberry Pi and Arduino happens via the serial port (USB).
+The Node.js/irsensor.js app from this project creates the connection between the two systems, forwards gesture and distance events to the web user interface via WebSocket communication and also controls the HDMI display to save power if nobody has interacted with the mirror for 5 minutes.

+The init.d/node-app-irdistance script can be used to configure the irsensor.js app to be launched automatically on start.

 ## User Interface
 ### Weather Module